You are viewing a story from harrypotterfanfiction.com

 The two wizards faced off at the front of the room.
 We were in the training room, but more than half of it was taken up with the rows of chairs that all the trainees sat in.
 Another space at the front of the room was occupied by the other aurors – everyone in the department was here for the first day so we could all meet the new trainees.

 Ron stepped to the side and rolled his eyes.
 I noticed Teddy Lupin standing amongst the team of aurors as he looked on with mild amusement.
 None of them seemed too worried, but they didn’t know Al like I did.
 This thing with Harry had been building up over the past two years and he was just itching for a chance to prove himself.
 His temper could be explosive, but this was much more dangerous.
 His deliberate motions gave the impression of someone in control, when I knew otherwise.
-In a matter of moments he had gone from a cool, collected bloke who was taking the mickey on me for spending time with Rose (we will come back to that later) to a cold fury building within him.
+In a matter of moments he had gone from a cool, collected bloke who was taking the mickey on me for spending time with Rose (we will come back to that later) to a young man with a cold fury building within him.

 The trainees all rose to their feet and our chairs vanished.
 We formed a circle around Harry and Al, giving them maximum room for their duel.
 I could hear excited whispers amongst the first and second year trainees.
 Since most of the third years knew Al quite well, we were all quiet, because essentially, we didn’t know how this was going to end.